aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/querytable/_index.md

 ### getAdjustColumnWidth() {#getAdjustColumnWidth--}

+<b>@deprecated.</b> Please use the 'adjustColumnWidth' property instead.
 Returns or sets the AdjustColumnWidth of the object.

 ```javascript
 getAdjustColumnWidth() : boolean;